Is your child starting school soon?

 7. Hand-eye Coordination

-Your child’s eyes need to be able to work together and follow their hand movements in order to be able to write neatly and legibly
+Your child’s eyes need to be able to work together and follow their hand movements in order to be able to write neatly and legibly.
+Consider activities where both eyes are moving together and focussed on following hand movements, such as:

 How you can Help